Foorack/httpse-ruleset-generator/README.md

-    -n  --name      Label the ruleset with a custom name, for example "Electronic Frontier Foundation" -t  --timeout   Define timeout value, this might be neccesary on slower internet connections -v  --verbose   Enable verbosity and print debug data in realtime -s  --summary   Write a summary report containing more specific data regarding the scan
+    -n  --name      Label the ruleset with a custom name, for example "Electronic Frontier Foundation" -t  --timeout   Define timeout value, this might be neccesary on slower internet connections -v  --verbose   Enable verbosity and print debug data in realtime

 # Roadmap